 One Capture, One Transform

-In order to properly project captured raw data rgb to an RGB output color space suitable for viewing, the camera needs to use the appropriate transform M'
+In order to properly project captured raw data to an output color space suitable for viewing, the camera needs to use the appropriate transform

 so it changes whenever those do.
 Ideally the photographer would specify both the scene type and illuminant to their camera at the time of capture so that the optimal color transform may be applied.